 \subsection{Transformer Architecture}

 SLAM-Former is built upon a single transformer model, where a \textbf{transformer backbone $f$} aggregates both intra-frame and inter-frame information, and task-specific \textbf{heads $h$} decode scene geometry and camera poses.
-For clarity, we assume that image features are pre-encoded, and the input to $f$ consists of a set of image patch tokens augmented with register tokens.
-Following Pi3-like designs, we employ shared register tokens across all frames, thereby eliminating the need to designate a reference frame.
-The backbone contains $L$ layers, each equipped with intra-frame and inter-frame attention to jointly capture local image context and temporal correspondences.
+We assume image features are pre-encoded, and the input to $f$ contains a set of image patch tokens augmented with register tokens.
+The backbone contains $L$ layers with intra-frame and inter-frame attention to jointly capture local image context and temporal correspondences.

-SLAM-Former integrates both \emph{frontend} for incremental frame processing, and \emph{backend} for global map and pose refinement within a shared transformer backbone (see~\cref{fig:slam}).
+SLAM-Former adopts a unified architecture that supports both a \emph{frontend} for incremental frame processing and a \emph{backend} for global map and pose refinement within the same transformer backbone (see~\cref{fig:slam}).